-The Jerusalem Report is a fortnightly print and online news magazine that covers political and social issues in Israel, the Middle East, and the Jewish world.
+The Jerusalem Report is a fortnightly print and online news magazine covering political and social issues in Israel, the Middle East, and the Jewish world.
 It is a part of the Jerusalem Post.
 The Jerusalem Post is an English-language daily newspaper based in Jerusalem, Israel.
 It was founded by Ukrainian-born American immigrant to Palestine, Gershon Agron in 1932, and originally published as the “Palestine Post” and in the British mandate of Palestine.
-In 1950 its name was changed to The Jerusalem Post.
-For more information regarding its history please see the National Library of Tel Aviv University.
-Inbar Ashkenazi is the CEO of Jerusalem Post Group and Yaakov Katz is the Editor-in-Chief.
+In 1950 it changed its name to The Jerusalem Post.
+For more information regarding its history, please see the National Library of Tel Aviv University.
+Inbar Ashkenazi is the CEO of Jerusalem Post Group, and Yaakov Katz is the Editor-in-Chief.

 Funded by / Ownership

 The Jerusalem Report is published by the Jerusalem Post.
-In 1989, the paper was purchased by Hollinger Inc. for $17-million, which was owned by Canadian-born British Conservative Conrad Black.
+In 1989, the paper was purchased by Hollinger Inc. for $17-million, which Canadian-born British Conservative Conrad Black owned.
 Conrad Black later was charged with “swindling his company, Hollinger International, of $60 million.”
-He was serving a prison sentence, however, in 2019 he was pardoned by President Donald Trump.
+He was serving a prison sentence; however, in 2019, he was pardoned by President Donald Trump.

 Analysis / Bias

-In 2020 Reporters Without Borders ranked Israel 88/180 in their Press Freedom Index.
+In 2021 Reporters Without Borders ranked Israel 86/180 in their Press Freedom Index.
 Stating there is a “Toxic environment” for journalism.
-Currently, the Prime Minister of Israel is Benjamin Netanyahu.
-He is also the leader of the right-wing Likud party.
+Currently, the Prime Minister of Israel is Naftali Bennett.
+He is also the leader of the right-wing Yamina Party.

 Until 1989, the Jerusalem Post’s political leaning was left-leaning as it supported the ruling Labor Party.
-After the paper was acquired by Conrad Black, its political position changed to right-leaning, when Black began hiring conservative journalists and editors.
-Eli Azur is the current owner of Jerusalem Post and according to Ynetnews, and a Haaretz article, “Benjamin Netanyahu, the Editor in Chief” in 2017, Azur gave testimony regarding Prime Minister Benjamin Netanyahu’s pressure.
-Current Editor Yaakov Katz was the former senior policy advisor to Naftali Bennett who is the head of the far-right political party, “New Right.”
+After Conrad Black acquired the paper, its political position changed to right-leaning, when Black began hiring conservative journalists and editors.
+Eli Azur is the current owner of Jerusalem Post, and according to Ynetnews, and a Haaretz article, “Benjamin Netanyahu, the Editor in Chief” in 2017, Azur gave testimony regarding Prime Minister Benjamin Netanyahu’s pressure.
+Current Editor Yaakov Katz was the former senior policy advisor to Naftali Bennett, the current prime minister and head of the far-right political party, “New Right (Yamina).”